Yazidi genocide: Yazidis and the Yazidi religion

-The Yazidis are monotheists who believe in Melek Taus, a benevolent angel who appears as a peacock.
-The self-proclaimed Islamic State of Iraq and the Levant and other Muslims in the region tend to view the peacock angel as the malevolent creature Lucifer or Shaitan and they consider the Yazidis 'devil worshippers'.
-Unlike for Judaism and Christianity, ISIL does not consider Yazidis as People of the book or eligible for Dhimmi and related protections.
+The Yazidis are monotheists who worship Melek Taus, a benevolent angel who appears as a peacock.
+The Islamic State (IS) and some other Muslims in the region view the peacock angel as the malevolent creature Lucifer or Shaitan and they consider the Yazidis 'devil worshippers'.
+IS does not consider Yazidis as People of the book or eligible for Dhimmi and related protections; whereas moderate Islam offers these protections to a wide variety of minority religions.
+The Yazidi community historically recorded their persecution, in which they considered the Qahtaniyah bombings as the 73rd genocide.
+The persecution by the Islamic State was considered the 74th genocide.

 In August 2014, more than 300 Yazidi families were threatened and forced to choose between conversion to Sunni Islam or death.